 Use ideas & concepts that people already understand.
 Schemas increase memory and comprehension.

-Urban legends are memorable and don't have to be repeated.
-If you have to repeat an idea or story maybe it wasn't interesting or sticky.
+Urban legends don't have to be repeated.
+If you have to repeat something maybe it wasn't interesting or sticky.

 Viewpoints that are too extreme fall into peoples' 'region of rejection' and get discounted.